-- The notes are designed for investors who seek a higher interest rate than the current yield on a conventional debt security with the same maturity issued by us. - The notes will be automatically called if the closing level of each Index on any Review Date (other than the final Review Date) is greater than or equal to its Initial Value. - Investors should be willing to forgo the potential to participate in the appreciation of either the S&P 500[®] Index or the Russell 2000[®] Index and to forgo dividend payments.
+- The notes are designed for investors who seek a higher interest rate than the yield on a conventional debt security with the same maturity issued by us.
+The notes will pay 6.25% per annum interest over the term of the notes, assuming no automatic call, payable at a rate of 0.52083% per month. - The notes will be automatically called if the closing level of each Index on any Review Date (other than the final Review Date) is greater than or equal to its Initial Value. - Investors in the notes should be willing to accept the risk of losing some or all of their principal and be willing to forgo dividend payments, in exchange for Interest Payments.
 Investors should be willing to assume the risk that they will receive less interest if the notes are automatically redeemed and the risk that, if the notes are not automatically redeemed, they may lose some or all of their principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
 Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Payments on the notes are not linked to a basket composed of the Indices.
-Payments on the notes are linked to the performance of each of the Indices individually, as described below. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on May 25, 2016 and are expected to settle on or about May 31, 2016. - · CUSIP: 46646EAQ5
+Payments on the notes are linked to the performance of each of the Indices individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on August 31, 2017 and are expected to settle on or about September 6, 2017. - CUSIP: 46647M3H4